Use this task to check and log your holding temperature for hot food.

 Food needs to be cooked and held at safe temperatures to prevent health hazards (and lawsuits).

-Plus having a secure record of your checks means you can prove to an EHO that you’re following the correct HACCP (Hazard Analysis and Critical Control Points) procedures.
-And get that all important 5 hygiene rating!
+Plus, having a secure record of your checks means you can prove to an EHO that you’re following the correct HACCP (Hazard Analysis and Critical Control Points) procedures a.
+And get that all important 5-star hygiene rating!

 Hot holding is the process of keeping cooked food at a safe temperature before service.
 Once cooked, food should be held above 63°C to prevent bacteria growth.

 The following tasks can help you check and log your holding temperatures: